-The Graduate College provides advising service to prospective and enrolled students.
+The Advising office serves prospective and enrolled students.
 Information is provided concerning Graduate College admissions, nondegree status, programs of study, and policies and procedures.
 Academic and professional advisement is available to nondegree students.
 Advisors assist nondegree or prospective students in contacting appropriate faculty and advisors.
 Students may call 602/965-3521 for an appointment or stop by the lobby of Wilson Hall.